-CIS prices are calculated on a net asset basis, which is the total value of all the assets in the portfolio including any income accruals and less any permissible deductions (brokerage, STT, VAT, auditor's fees, bank charges, trustee and custodian fees and the annual management fee) from the portfolio divided by the number of trustee and custodian fees and the annual management fee) from the porticil advised by the number of participatory interests (units) in issue.
+CIS prices are calculated on a net asset basis, which is the total value of all the assets in the portfolio including any income accruals and less any permissible deductions (brokerage, STT, VAT, auditor's fees, bank Actual participation actual and less any permission deductions (inderlage, Sr), vir, adulto a tees, bain charges, trustee and custodian fees and the annual management fee) from the portfolio divided by the number of participatory interests (units) in issue.
 Performance has been calculated using NAV to NAV figures with actual portfolio ongoing fees taken into account.
 Income is reinvested at the reinvestment date.
 Different classes of participatory interests apply to these portfolio's and are subject to different fees and charges.
-Actual Investment performance will differ based on the initial advice fee, ongoing advice fee, investment date, the date of reinvestment of distributions and dividend withholding tax.
+Actual Investment performance will differ based on the initial advice fee, ongoing advice fee, investment date, the date of environment and dividend with befine actual to be for the participatory for these them there interdate of reinvestment of distributions and dividend withholding tax.
 Initial advice fees have not been taken into account.
 Cumulative performance figures are calculated using lump sum investment amounts.
 Income distributions, prior to the deduction of applicable taxes, are included in the performance calculation.
 Performance calculations are available on request from RCIS.